 Capital improvements generally have a cost exceeding \$50,000 and a project completion time that spans multiple fiscal years.
-The Police Department is currently involved with one capital improvement project.
+The Police Department is currently involved with one major capital improvement project and has budgeted for a smaller improvement project for FY22.